A deal three years in the making: How FIFA lost Juventus to PES 2020 | Goal.com

 This was a triumph for Konami, as over the years PES has been known for ‘fake’ team names such as Merseyside Blue (Everton) and South Norwood (Crystal Palace).

-Jonas Lygaard, Senior Director, Brand and Business Development at Konami, spoke to Goal about how and why they prized the Italian champions away from their biggest rival.
+Jonas Lygaard, Senior Director, Brand and Business Development at Konami, spoke to Goal about how and why they prised the Italian champions away from their biggest rival.

 “We’re in a process that started a long time ago”, Lygaard explains, “which started with us getting the right licences.